Our history can be traced back to 1882, and has seen a number of significant developments in the field of Materials Science and Engineering.

-Many major research breakthroughs have been made in Sheffield Materials Research Centres, such as the discovery of polymer electrolytes and establishing the role of carbide precipitation in the strengthening of ferrites.
+Many major research breakthroughs have been made in Sheffield Materials Research Centres, such as the discovery of polymer electrolytes and establishing the role between thermomechanical processing and carbo-nitride precipitation in steels.
 Here are some more recent findings:

 The first report of a liquid quasicrystal was made by Professor Ungar and Dr Zeng in 2004.
 This work describes a new state of soft matter possessing long-range order while lacking periodicity and having crystallographically-forbidden 12-fold symmetry.
 The finding points the way towards the creation of wide photonic bandgap materials through supramolecular self-assembly.